varabyte/kobweb/README.md

 * playing around with Compose for Web for the first time and want to get up and running quickly on a toy project:
     * **YES!!!** Please see the [connecting with us ▼](https://github.com/varabyte/kobweb#connecting-with-us) section below, we'd definitely love to hear from you.
-Now's a great time if you'd want to have a voice in the direction of this project.
+It's still a good time if you'd want to have a voice in the direction of this project.
 * a Kotlin developer who wants to write a small web app or create a new blog from scratch:
     * **Worth a shot!** I think if you evaluate Kobweb at this point, you'll find a lot to like.
 You can get in touch with us at our Discord if you try it and have questions or run into missing features.
 * someone who already has an existing project in progress and wants to integrate Kobweb into it:
-    * **No** - this may never be a tenable path.
+    * **Probably not?** Depending how much work you've done, it may not be a trivial refactor.
 * a company:
-    * **Probably not** (someday, we hope, but not yet)
+    * **Probably not?** I'm assuming a company is more risk-averse even to Compose for Web, which Kobweb is building on top of.
+If you *were* considering Compose for Web, however, Kobweb may be worth a look.

+On the fence but not sure?
+Connect with us, and I'd be happy to help you assess your situation.

 # Connecting with us